 The model incorporates the current backlog of assets identified for replacement in the MIMS data base and has predicted total asset replacement expenditures over the regulatory period of approximately \$145 million.
-The model has also predicted that these levels of investment will not arrest the decline in weighted average asset age, with the weighted average remaining life decreasing from 54% to 52% over the regulatory period.
+The model has also predicted that these levels of investment will result in the average remaining life decreasing to 52% over the forthcoming access arrangement period.
+This outcome represents a reasonable balancing of the constraints that limit investment over the forthcoming access arrangement period, and the need to ensure that the average age of the asset base does not deteriorate over time to unsustainable levels.
+Issues relating to the level of renewals and replacement investment required to efficiently manage Western Power's ageing asset base will need to be examined in further detail over the forthcoming access arrangement period and at subsequent access arrangement reviews.